 NEW SOUTH WALES

 WIRES is an amazing organisation that we personally support as their trained volunteers have helped us many times with injured wildlife on our rural property 🖤 WIRES is rescuing and caring for as many sick, injured and orphaned native animals as possible.
 In December WIRES received over 20,000 calls and volunteers attended over 3,300 rescues.
 They require financial assistance to distribute funds to carers across the states and provide direct emergency assistance on the ground.
-Donate HERE
+Donate to WIRES HERE.

 Cedar Creek Wombat Rescue and Wombat Hospital is dedicated to rescuing orphaned joey wombats, sub-adults and adults that are in need of medical care.
 Along with wombats, they care for many species of native animals with the focus being on animals that are in need of more than routine care to get them to the point of release.
 Donations are used to provide milk and other feeds as well as purchasing medical supplies and equipment for the hospital and treating wombats in the field.
-Donate HERE
+Donate to Cedar Creek here.

 Possumwood Wildlife is a treatment, accommodation facility and sanctuary for native animals located on the Lake George Escarpment on the Southern Tablelands.
 They rescue and rehabilitate sick, traumatised and injured macropods (kangaroos, wallabies, wallaroos), wombats and possums of all ages and sizes and, when fully recovered, release them into a safe environment for a second chance of a free life.
 Please help them to rescue and administer aid to the animals that have been affected by our devastating fires.
-Donate HERE
+Donate to Possumwood here.

 For many farmers, the destruction of large areas of pasture by the fires means feeding their animals is a challenge.
 For fodder donations, contact Local Land Services and NSW DPI via the Agriculture and Animal Services hotline: 1800 814 647

 Wildlife Victoria urgently needs donations!
 ‘Donations to our Victorian bushfire appeal will be distributed to wildlife shelters and carers to help rebuild enclosures and equipment that they have lost in the fires so that they can continue their life-saving work, and support those that are struggling to cope with the enormous number of animals that will need care in the coming weeks and months.’
-Donate HERE
+Donate to Wildlife Victoria HERE

 Main Street Veterinary Clinic, based in Bairnsdale, services a large region of Victoria's fire ravaged East Gippsland.
 They have a special Wildlife Fire Relief Fund to support local wildlife carers.
 The fund will make available supplies and medications sold from the clinic at cost price.
 It will be available to all local carers with a wildlife carers registration number.
 Balance of funds remaining following this disaster will then be donated to Wildlife Victoria.
 If you would like to make a donation, the following bank account can be used: Account Name: Main Street Veterinary Clinic / BSB: 033-203 / Account Number: 315054 / Reference: Wildlife Fire Relief (please remember to add this reference to your donation).

 'RSPCA Victoria is doing all we can to protect the animals in threatened or affected areas.
 But once the active fire zones clear, that’s when the most challenging work begins.
 This will include the rescue and treatment of the animals most affected by the fires.
 We need your help with this important work.
 Our teams are prepared with equipment and supplies for the field to help animals injured or in distress from the fires.
 Our Mobile Animal Clinic will be deployed in the field under the direction Agriculture Victoria to be used where it can best help to animals in distress for as long as needed.
 The impact of the fires is devastating.
 We are preparing for long-term rescue and rehabilitation efforts.’
-Donate HERE.
+Donate to RSPCA Victoria HERE.
 All of the money raised through this appeal will be directed to bushfire response initiatives.

 Animal Rescue Collective is listed for a second time because their volunteers are doing a lot in the Victorian bushfire affected areas.
 This is a joint project of many volunteer-led rescue groups around Australia.
 They are doing amazing work!
 Take a look at their Facebook page - they have comprehensive lists of goods that can be donated in different regions and are open to volunteer help.
 You can also make a financial donation.
-Donate HERE
+Donate to ARC HERE

 Wallabia Wildlife Shelter is run by Rena and Joe - long term conservationists who have dedicated their lives to protecting forests and looking after injured and orphaned wildlife.
 They had turned their small property in Goongerah, East Gippsland, into an incredible wildlife shelter, building rehabilitation enclosures for wallabies, possums, gliders, kookaburras, lyre birds, magpies, wombats, goannas and more.
 They have been heavily impacted by fires and have set up a temporary shelter.
 They require financial support to support animals in their care now and to rebuild.
-Donate HERE
+Donate to Wallabia Wildlife Shelter HERE

 Goongerah Wombat Orphanage is based in fire-ravaged East Gippsland and cares for orphaned, sick and injured wombats for a complete and successful release back into the wild.
 'Our Orphanage is a tiny pocket of green, black devastation completely surrounds us, some still burning.
 We will stay and keep them all safe.'
-Donate HERE
+Donate to the Orphanage HERE

 Raymond Island Koala and Wildlife Shelter for the rescue and rehabilitation of sick, injured and orphaned wildlife, specialising in koalas and kangaroos.
 They are a volunteer-run organisation that relies solely on donated funds.
 Visit their website for more about the incredible ongoing work they do for wildlife.
 They have been impacted by fires and urgently require financial support.
-Donate HERE
+Donate to the Shelter HERE

 Mallacoota Wildlife Shelter ‘The last few days have been horrendous to say the least.
 Animals being brought to the shelter burnt and badly injured...The house all of a sudden became like a war zone.
 So many volunteers ready to help, and the support from the community has been overwhelming and greatly appreciated.’
 Donate to their bank account: SA Johns Wildlife Shelter / BSB: 062649 / Account: 10126146 (For international donations, the Commonwealth Bank Swift Code is CBTAAU2S)

 Kangaloola Wildlife Shelter is operated by Angel of the Bush”, Glenda Elliott and is located in fire-ravaged North East Victoria.
 A non-profit charity wildlife shelter that is dedicated to the rescue and rehabilitation of sick, injured and orphans wildlife.
 In addition to treating injured wildlife, they are setting up feeding stations immediately at the shelter, throughout the burnt bushland and local community.
 This will help those animals who escaped the fires but now have no food or water to survive over the next 3-4 months until growth reappears.
-Donate HERE
+Donate to the Shelter HERE

 For many farmers, the destruction of large areas of pasture by the fires means feeding their animals is a challenge.
 The Victorian Farmers Federation (VFF) is leading the drive to provide fodder to affected farmers and is establishing depots where fodder can be delivered and collected.
 Those who want to donate fodder to help out should contact the VFF on 1300 882 833 or email@example.com’

 Kangaroo Island Wildlife Park ‘Kangaroo Island is well known for its thriving koala population however over 150,000 hectares has been lost due to recent events, this will affect our koala population dramatically.
 We have started a fundraiser to raise funds to get care, pain relief, medication and the infrastructure needed to house and treat the large number of koala and animals coming into our care.’
-Donate HERE
+Donate to the Park HERE

 Nature Foundation SA - Kangaroo Island Conservation Programs 'At Nature Foundation SA we are committed to supporting important conservation programs that make a real difference on the ground.
 We have therefore partnered with the Kangaroo Island Natural Resources Management Board to give everyone a chance to support some of the important conservation projects on Kangaroo Island that need your help.'
 Your donation can support a critically endangered species: The Glossy Black-cockatoo Recovery Program

 South Australian Veterinary Emergency Management (SAVEM) is a Tier 2 Response and Recovery agency.
 Their mission is to assess, triage, treat, shelter, reunite with owners or rehabilitate and return to habitat all species of animals post event.
-They collaborate with other similarly accredited agencies, such as the RSPCA, to respond to animal welfare issues in-field, and on request will support and assist PIRSA’s veterinary officers in incidents involving livestock.‘ Donate HERE
+They collaborate with other similarly accredited agencies, such as the RSPCA, to respond to animal welfare issues in-field, and on request will support and assist PIRSA’s veterinary officers in incidents involving livestock.‘ Donate to SAVEM HERE

 Adelaide Koala and Wildlife Hospital require financial assistance to continue medical treatment for injured koalas.
 See their website for their bank details.